GaiaNet-AI/docs/docs/knowledge-bases/web-tool.md

 ![The input knowledge in a text file](web_tool_input.png)

-After formatted, it will look like the following.
+After formatting, it will look like the following.

 ```
 What is a blockchain?